LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 * ``cuda_thread_z_direct`` - Direct mapping of loop iterations to cuda threads in the z dimension.

 .. note::
-          * If multiple thread direct policies are used within kernel; the product of the sizes must be :math:`\leq` 1024.
-          * Repeating thread direct policies with the same thread dimension in perfectly nested loops is not supported.
+    * Repeating thread direct policies with the same thread dimension in perfectly nested loops is not recommended.
+Your code may do something, but likely will not do what you expect and/or be correct.
+    * If multiple thread direct policies are used in a kernel (using different thread dimensions), the product of sizes of the corresponding iteration spaces must be :math:`\leq` 1024.
+You cannot launch a CUDA kernel with more than 1024 threads per block.
-          * Thread direct policies are only recommended with certain loop patterns such as tiling.
+    * **Thread direct policies are only recommended with certain loop patterns, such as tiling.**

-* ``cuda_thread_x_loop`` - Extension to the thread direct policy, introduces a block stride loop based on the thread-block size in the x dimension.
+* ``cuda_thread_x_loop`` - Extension to the thread direct policy by introducing a block stride loop based on the thread-block size in the x dimension.
-* ``cuda_thread_y_loop`` - Extension to the thread direct policy, introduces a block stride loop based on the thread-block size in the y dimension.
+* ``cuda_thread_y_loop`` - Extension to the thread direct policy by introducing a block stride loop based on the thread-block size in the y dimension.
-* ``cuda_thread_z_loop`` - Extension to the thread direct policy, introduces a block stride loop based on the thread-block size in the z dimension.
+* ``cuda_thread_z_loop`` - Extension to the thread direct policy by introducing a block stride loop based on the thread-block size in the z dimension.

 .. note::
-          * These polices gives the flexability to have a larger number of iterates than threads in the x/y/z dimension.
     * There is no constraint on the product of sizes of the associated loop iteration space.
+    * These polices enable a having a larger number of iterates than threads in the x/y/z thread dimension.
-          * Cuda thread loop policies are recommended for most loop structures.
+    * **Cuda thread loop policies are recommended for most loop patterns.**

 * ``cuda_block_x_loop`` - Maps loop iterations to cuda thread blocks in x dimension.
 * ``cuda_block_y_loop`` - Maps loop iterations to cuda thread blocks in y dimension.
 * ``cuda_block_z_loop`` - Maps loop iterations to cuda thread blocks in z dimension.

+OpenMP Target Policies
+^^^^^^^^^^^^^^^^^^^^^^^

+* ``omp_target_parallel_collapse_exec`` - Collapse specified loops and execute kernel in OpenMP target region; i.e., apply ``omp teams distribute parallel for collapse(...)`` pragma with given number of loops to collapse inside a ``omp target`` region.

 .. _loop_elements-kernelpol-label: